 By the early 1990s, though, the arithmetic changed.
 Following George Bush's announcement of a "new world order," Israeli military spending came under the axe falling to 10% of GDP by the mid-1990s, weapon exports went into a tailspin and pressures to open up the domestic economy mounted.
 To complicate things further, the Palestinians revolted and the mounting cost of squelching their Intifada now seemed huge compared with rapidly vanishing war profits.
 It was clearly time to shift gears.
 The loss-making welfare-warfare state was ceremonially dumped, replaced by the new and more lucrative alternative of transnational neoliberalism.

-The political front window of the process was of course the Oslo peace accords, but there was more here than meet the eye.
-Normalising relations with the Palestinians paved the way to peace agreements with other Arab countries; these agreements brought an end to the Arab boycott; and with conflict quickly receding, Israel was able to remove capital controls - the main barrier to globalisation.
+The political front window of the process was of course the Oslo peace accords, but there was more here than meets the eye.
+Normalising relations with the Palestinians paved the way to peace agreements with other Arab countries.
+These agreements brought an end to the Arab boycott and with conflict quickly receding, Israel was able to remove capital controls - the main barrier to globalisation.
 During the earlier period of strife, capital controls were necessary to prevent capital from flying out of the country en masse.
-When conflict receded, these controls could be removed, the currency floated and globalisation of ownership begin in earnest.
+When conflict receded, these controls could be removed, the currency floated and the globalisation of ownership begin in earnest.

 And sure enough, within a few years the local business elite has shifted its attention outside the country, increasingly aligning itself with and integrating into an emerging transnational business class.
-The evidence of this integration is over whelming.
-Foreign institutional investors now own to be a few the Tel-Aviv stock market.
-Many of the country stock market is a gest corporations have been taken over by the side of the Tel-Aviv stock market.
-Arison family of the Cruise who bought he leading Bank Hapoalus are Bronfman family of Vivendi-Seagram, where the conglomerate store.
+The evidence of this integration is overwhelming.
+Foreign institutional investors now own 10-15% of the Tel-Aviv stock market.
+Many of the country's largest corporations have been taken over by non-resident "Israelis" - such as the Arison family of Carnival Cruise who bought the leading Bank Hapoalim and the Bronfman family of Vivendi-Seagram, who control the conglomerate Koor.